-Shopify is a widely used e-commerce platform and chances are that if you are doing research about which should be your next e-commerce platform Shopify is in the top 3 contenders of your list.
-Most likely, If you are currently using NetSuite for running your business then SuiteCommerce Advanced has also made to the top of your list.
+Shopify is a very well-known platform and growing platform and chances are, if you’re doing research looking for your next eCommerce platform, Shopify is in the top 3.
+In fact, more than 4 million merchants are using it in 2023.
+However, if you are currently using NetSuite for running your business, then SuiteCommerce Advanced is also on top of your list.

-Both NetSuite and Shopify have multiple editions (or products) ranging from basic to more sophisticated and complete.
-For this article, and to be able to compare apples to apples (if at all possible), we are comparing the most advanced and complete editions for both platforms – SuiteCommerce Advanced (SCA) vs. Shopify Plus.
+Both NetSuite and Shopify have variants ranging from basic to ultra-sophisticated and complex.
+To be able to compare apples to apples (if at all possible), we are comparing the most advanced and complete editions for both platforms — SuiteCommerce Advanced vs. Shopify Plus.

 Quick Launch Website Themes

 Let’s start with the obvious.
-An online store should look beautiful and professional to make a good impression on your customers.
-In this area both have killer examples demonstrating their design flexibility allowing merchants to deliver an engaging and pixel perfect experience for shoppers.
+An online store should look beautiful and professional to make a good impression.
+In this area, both have killer examples demonstrating their design flexibility allowing merchants to deliver an engaging and pixel-perfect experience for shoppers.

-Great looking website themes and templates can be purchased for both platforms.
+Great-looking website themes and templates can be purchased for both platforms.
 Because of Shopify’s popularity, there are more pre-designed themes available on Shopify Themes.
-However, NetSuite recently announced that they are working in a soon to be released Theme Marketplace to stock hundreds of website themes and templates developed by NetSuite design agencies.
+However, SuiteCommerce Advanced themes are made specifically with NetSuite in mind, and they have more exclusive designs.

 Website Customization (Design and Functionality)

-Customization capabilities is critical to every online merchant.
+Customization capabilities are critical to every online merchant.

-Unless you’re a pro at Liquid, Shopify’s custom templating language, your customization options are limited.
+Unless you’re a pro at Liquid, Shopify’s custom templating language, you have limited customization options.
 Though it’s fairly well documented, learning and developing on Liquid can become quite challenging.

-Powerful merchandising capabilities go a long way for helping display and promote products in the store but also on making it easier to handle and manage inventory.
+Powerful merchandising capabilities go a long way in helping display and promote products in the store but also in making it easier to handle and manage inventory.

-One of SuiteCommerce Advanced merchandising highlights is Merchandising Zones.
-Merchandising zones are where online merchants can display products following any business logic (ie, best sellers, highest inventory count, most profitable items, most popular items, new arrivals) based on data coming directly from the NetSuite ERP (including all business areas and sales channels).
+One of SuiteCommerce Advanced’s merchandising highlights is Merchandising Zones.
+Here, merchants can display products following any business logic (ie, best sellers, highest inventory count, most profitable items, most popular items, new arrivals) based on data coming directly from the NetSuite ERP (including all business areas and sales channels).
 This has proven to be a very powerful tool for merchants and can only be provided by a platform that apart from managing the online store, also manages the entire business suite including all incoming sales orders, inventory and even accounting.

-Also related to merchandising, Shopify has been criticized for not helping merchants with large sku counts where products have different attributes per product category and, in some cases, unique attributes per product, basically saying it’s hard to setup the catalog, organize and maintain.
-If a merchant is selling products that come in different color, size and price then Shopify Plus is great, however when product attributes are more complex by product, then it’s not so good.
+Shopify has also been criticized for not helping merchants with large SKU counts.
+Users found it hard to set up the catalog, organize and maintain it.
+If a merchant is selling products that come in different colors, sizes, and prices, then Shopify Plus is great.
+However, when product attributes are more complex by product, then it’s not so good.

-Shopify Plus and NetSuite SuiteCommerce Advanced sit on a cloud-based infrastructure, both offering a content delivery network (CDN) at no extra cost to ensure faster page loading time across the globe.
+Shopify Plus and NetSuite SuiteCommerce Advanced sit on a cloud-based infrastructure.
+Both offer a content delivery network (CDN) at no extra cost to ensure faster page loading time across the globe.

-Customization capabilities is critical to every online merchant.
+Customization capabilities are critical to every online merchant.

-Based on the number and type of B2B features available in both products, you can see that while Shopify was originally built as a B2C ecommerce platform, SuiteCommerce Advanced was built with B2B in mind from the beginning (mainly since there’s a large share of B2B companies running on NetSuite).
+Based on the number and type of B2B features available in both products, it’s clear that Shopify was originally built as a B2C ecommerce platform.
+However, SuiteCommerce Advanced was built with B2B in mind from the beginning because of the large share of B2B NetSuite-user companies.

-There are a couple of alternatives to handle B2B model in a Shopify Plus website.
-First option would be to create a clone store, from your B2C website, to manage B2B customers.
-Second option is to use the password-protected invite only Wholesale Channel portal.
+There are a couple of alternatives to handle a B2B model on a Shopify Plus website.
+First, it’s to create a clone store from your B2C website to manage B2B customers.
+The second is to use the password-protected invite-only Wholesale Channel portal.

 Shopify Plus supports :